awsdocs/aws-secrets-manager-docs/doc_source/troubleshoot_general.md

 Design your global applications to account for these potential delays\.
 Also, ensure that they work as expected, even when a change made in one location isn't instantly visible at another\.

 For more information about how some other AWS services are affected by this, consult the following resources:
-+ [Managing Data Consistency](https://docs.aws.amazon.com/redshift/latest/dg/managing-data-consistency.html) in the *Amazon Redshift Database Developer Guide*
++ [Managing data consistency](https://docs.aws.amazon.com/redshift/latest/dg/managing-data-consistency.html) in the *Amazon Redshift Database Developer Guide*
 + [Amazon S3 Data Consistency Model](https://docs.aws.amazon.com/AmazonS3/latest/dev/Introduction.html#ConsistencyModel) in the *Amazon Simple Storage Service Developer Guide*
-+ [Ensuring Consistency When Using Amazon S3 and Amazon Elastic MapReduce for ETL Workflows](http://aws.amazon.com/blogs/big-data/ensuring-consistency-when-using-amazon-s3-and-amazon-elastic-mapreduce-for-etl-workflows/) in the AWS Big Data Blog
++ [Ensuring Consistency When Using Amazon S3 and Amazon EMR for ETL Workflows](http://aws.amazon.com/blogs/big-data/ensuring-consistency-when-using-amazon-s3-and-amazon-elastic-mapreduce-for-etl-workflows/) in the AWS Big Data Blog
-+ [EC2 Eventual Consistency](https://docs.aws.amazon.com/AWSEC2/latest/APIReference/query-api-troubleshooting.html#eventual-consistency) in the *Amazon EC2 API Reference*
++ [Amazon EC2 Eventual Consistency](https://docs.aws.amazon.com/AWSEC2/latest/APIReference/query-api-troubleshooting.html#eventual-consistency) in the *Amazon EC2 API Reference*
++

 ## I receive a “cannot generate a data key with an asymmetric CMK” message when creating a secret\.<a name="asymmetrical-key"></a>